Iftekhar Ahmed Chowdhury: Career

-In Bangladesh’s pre-independence period, he had stood first in then-East Pakistan in the Superior Civil service examination, and joined the Civil Service of Pakistan (CSP) in 1969.
-He received his training in the Civil Service Academy in Lahore and began his administrative career as an Assistant Commissioner (probationer) in Abbottabad, in the North- West Frontiers of Pakistan (today’s Khaybar Pakhtunkhwa).
+In Bangladesh's pre-independence period, he had stood first in then-East Pakistan in the Superior Civil service examination, and joined the Civil Service of Pakistan (CSP) in 1969.
+He received his training in the Civil Service Academy in Lahore and began his administrative career as an assistant commissioner (probationer) in Abbottabad, in the North-West Frontiers of Pakistan (today's Khaybar Pakhtunkhwa).

-Chowdhury’s diplomatic career took him to Bonn, Doha, Geneva, and New York.
-During his longtime postings as Ambassador to the World Trade Organization (WTO) and to the United Nations (UN), he had been Chairman of the WTO Council on Trade Policy Review, WTO Committee on Trade and Development, President of the Conference on Disarmament, Chairman of the Committee for Social Development and Chairman of the UN Information Committee, Chairman of the Population and Development Commission, and Chairman of the Committee on Social Development.
+Chowdhury's diplomatic career took him to Bonn, Doha, Geneva, and New York.
+During his longtime postings as Ambassador to the World Trade Organization (WTO) and to the United Nations (UN), he had been chairman of the WTO Council on Trade Policy Review, WTO Committee on Trade and Development, president of the Conference on Disarmament, chairman of the Committee for Social Development and chairman of the UN Information Committee, chairman of the Population and Development Commission, and chairman of the Committee on Social Development.

 Upon secondment to the United Nations in 2000, Chowdhury was appointed Special Advisor to the Secretary General of the UN Conference on Trade and Development (UNCTAD) at its headquarters in Geneva.
 In that capacity he assisted Secretary General Rubens Ricupero in organizing the Third UN Conference on Least Developed Countries that took place in Brussels that year.
-He was appointed the Chairman of the UN Second (Economic Committee) in 2003.
-He had been associated with the UN Reforms process as a ‘’facilitator” appointed by the President of the UN General Assembly.
-He was also responsible for conducting negotiations on the paragraphs on principles of the Responsibility to Protect in the ‘’Outcome Document” on UN Reforms approved by global leaders in 2005.
+He was appointed the chairman of the UN Second (Economic Committee) in 2003.
+He had been associated with the UN Reforms process as a "facilitator" appointed by the president of the UN General Assembly.
+He was also responsible for conducting negotiations on the paragraphs on principles of the responsibility to protect in the "Outcome Document" on UN Reforms approved by global leaders in 2005.

-When, following a political crisis in Bangladesh, a Caretaker Government was formed in January 2007, Iftekhar Chowdhury was sworn in as the Foreign Foreign in the Fakhruddin Ahmed cabinet.
-He was also put in charge of two additional Ministries, Overseas Employment and Chittagong Hill Tracts Affairs.
+When, following a political crisis in Bangladesh, a caretaker government was formed in January 2007, Iftekhar Chowdhury was sworn in as the foreign minister in the Fakhruddin Ahmed cabinet.
+He was also put in charge of two additional ministries, Overseas Employment and Chittagong Hill Tracts Affairs.

-In November 2008, there was a flare -up with Myanmar in the Bay of Bengal.
+In November 2008, there was a flare-up with Myanmar in the Bay of Bengal.
 A cabinet committee, helmed by Chowdhury, took a strong decision to send a naval patrol of four warships, forcing Myanmar to withdraw two of its vessels from disputed waters, ending a four-day stand off that almost brought the two neighbours into a serious armed conflict.
-He flew to Myanmar shortly thereafter to discuss the row.